Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems: Simulation Results

 \subsection{Distributed Algorithm under Step Power Change}

 To satisfy the line thermal constraints, we introduce a local communication network as outlined in Algorithm \ref{alg:distributed_optimal_control}, where each bus communicates with its neighboring buses.
 The same step power change as described in Section \ref{section:fulltloct_sim} is applied.
-The distributed algorithm is then executed, and the power flow results of line 3-18 are shown in Figure \ref{fig:pij318}.
+The distributed algorithm is then executed.

+The frequency dynamics of IBRs buses are shown in Figure \ref{fig:frequencycommunication}.
+The power stepoints adjustments of IBRs are shown in Figure \ref{fig:DeltaPIBRcommunication}, and the power flow results of line 3-18 are shown in Figure \ref{fig:pij318}.
 The upper and lower bounds for the power flow of line 3-18 are set to $\pm 0.8$ MW.
 Figure \ref{fig:pij318} compares the performance of the distributed algorithm, which incorporates line thermal constraints, with that of the local algorithm, which does not consider these constraints.
-It is observed that the line thermal constraint is temporarily violated during the transient process, while the distributed algorithm effectively regulates the line power flow and enforces the line thermal constraint in the steady state.
+It is observed that although the frequency can be restored to 60 Hz in a short time, as shown in Figure \ref{fig:frequencycommunication}, the line thermal constraint is temporarily violated during the transient process, while the distributed algorithm effectively regulates the line power flow and enforces the line thermal constraint in the steady state.

+As shown in Figure \ref{fig:DeltaPIBRcommunication}, to regulate the power flow on line 3–18 within its feasible limits, IBRs 1–3 and IBR 8, which are located in the same area as the disturbance at bus 4, contribute more to imbalance compensation.
+In contrast, IBRs 4–7 and IBR 9, which are located in the opposite area and have a larger electrical distance from the disturbance, reduce their adjustments.
+As a result, the imbalanced power is redistributed to respect the line thermal constraints.